guillaumebrnrd/mom-s-bookshelf/README.md

 - Syncronize data in cloud
 - Sharing though some socials networks
 - Retrieve book's data from ISBN code (google books api)
-- Web version of the project in some techno I don't master yet (probably Spring Boot with kotlin!)
+- Web version of the project in some techn I don't master yet (probably Spring Boot with kotlin!)